vagimeli/WriteBrained/README.md

 # Hi there!

-Hi, I'm Melissa Vagi, a technical writer and content strategist with 15 years of experience in helping government agencies and technology companies communicate effectively and impactfully.
-I thrive on making technical information understandable, solving word problems, guiding storytelling, and engaging readers.
+Hi, I'm Melissa Vagi, a technical writer and content strategist with 15 years of experience in crafting compelling and influential communications for government agencies and technology companies.
+I thrive on making complex information understandable, solving word problems, guiding storytelling, and engaging readers.

 > I meant what I said and I said what I meant. - Dr. Seuss